ZebraDevs/flow/README.md

 #### `flow::follower::AnyBefore`

-Captures all `Dispatch` elements before the capture range lower bound, minus a `delay` period any time data is available.
+Captures all `Dispatch` elements before the capture range lower bound, minus a `delay` offset.
 All of the captured elements are removed.

-Capture will report a `flow::state::PRIMED` state even if the buffer is empty, making this captor the ideal choice if you are working with a data stream that is "optional" for the current synchronization attempt.
+Capture will report a `flow::State::PRIMED` state even if the buffer is empty, making this captor the ideal choice if you are working with a data stream that is "optional" for the current synchronization attempt.

 It should be understood that the data captured by this captor is largely dependent on how data is add to the buffer and when `capture` is called.